If you’re interested in purchasing a property, you may have also heard about stamp duty

 This 3-year period may be exceeded only in exceptional circumstances that were outside your control, such as:

-• the sale was prevented by the impacts of the COVID-19 pandemic
+• The sale was prevented by the impacts of the COVID-19 pandemic

-• the sale was prevented due to action taken by a public authority
+• The sale was prevented due to action taken by a public authority

-To benefit from the refund, you must contact HMRC after you have managed to sell the previous home and explain the reasons that prevented you from doing do so within the 3-year deadline.
+To benefit from the refund, you must contact HMRC after you have managed to sell the previous home and explain the reasons that prevented you from doing so within the 3-year deadline.

-Stamp duty was first introduced as a means for the government to raise money to fund the war against France in 1694.
+It was first introduced as a means for the government to raise money to fund the war against France in 1694.
 Even though that war has long ended, stamp duty is still applicable today.

 And since it is a welcome way to increase government revenue, it doesn’t look like it will be eliminated soon.